 There are times, I am reminded, that a simple gesture of kindness leads to a great deal of happiness.
-Fifteen years ago I was given scanned excerpts of an out of print map published by the Western Canada Wilderness Committee (WCWC) by my good friend Vida, and that aided me in a long quest to rediscover the hidden old growth trees of the Seymour Valley.
-It has been a memorable journey, and during those years not only was I able to find all of the trees on the map, but also many more of the valley’s secrets.
+Fifteen years ago I was given scanned excerpts of an out of print map published by the Western Canada Wilderness Committee (WCWC) by my good friend Vida, and that aided me in a long quest to rediscover the hidden old growth trees of the Seymour Valley Continue reading The Temple Giant

 Fifteen years ago, I cycled up the Seymour Valley’s East Side Road on an impeccable spring day.
 The intention was to find the approach trail that led up to Vicar Lakes and Mt Bishop, which I accomplished, but what I discovered was something else again.

 Just minutes after wondering whether I ought to just head home after spotting what I thought was the tail end of a very big cat near the trailhead Continue reading The Bishop Giants